llVladimirll/image-captioning/README.md

 ## ✨ Features

 - Upload images via a web interface
-- Flask API processes the image using a pre-trained model
+- Flask API processes the image using BLIP from HuggingFace
 - Model generates natural-language captions
 - Captions shown instantly in the Next.js frontend